DHTMLX/docs-diagram/docs/api/selection/remove_method.md

 ### Description

-@short: Removes the specified item or all the items from the selection list
+@short: Removes the specified item or all the items from the selection list when called without arguments

 ### Usage